SIkebe/gitbucket-utility/README.md

 gbutil release -o|--owner -r|--repository -m|--miliestone [--from-pr] [--create-pr]
 ```
 Output a release note in markdown which lists issues of the repository related to the milistone.
-If `--create-pr` option is specified, gbutil automatically creates Pull Request instead of release note output.
+If `--create-pr` option is specified, gbutil automatically creates Pull Request instead of console output.

 ```powershell
 > gbutil release -o ikebe -r RepeatableTimer -m v0.1.0